loloof64/ChessDiagramEditor/README.md

 ## Developers

-This project has been made with QtCreator and Qt 5.9.7(Linux) / Qt 5.12.6 (Windows).
+This project has been made with QtCreator and Qt 5.9.7(Linux) / Qt 5.14.2 (Windows).
+I had to keep an old version for Linux as the Qt PPA for Ubuntu trusty was only available up to Qt 5.9.7.

 Don't forget to generate translations files, from resources/translations subfolder, with Qt Linguist.